repoir/repoir/README.md

-# Welcome to Repoir
+# Repoir

-This tool will help you define a ruleset that you can use to grade, fix, report issues in repos.
+Repoir = Repository report and repair tool.

+This project will mimic eslint in the sense that you will be able ot create your own ruleset and plugins to run against your repos to ensure they confirm to your specific needs.
+Sure, there are a decent amount of plugins, but this project is really about creating a harness for your own twisted shackles.

 ## install